 EXPECT THE UNEXPECTED

-With Amazon-Angler.com’s unbridled knowledge gained from 20 years of fishing and working in the Amazon, and with great local recourses behind us, we’ll be hosting small groups of anglers deep into unspoilt rainforest, on the Essequibo River and one of its main tributaries, the Siparuni River, exploring even more Amazonian waters in beautiful Guyana.
+With Amazon-Angler.com’s unbridled knowledge gained from 20 years of fishing and working in the Amazon, and with great local recourses behind us, we’ll be hosting small groups of anglers deep into unspoilt rainforest on the Essequibo River, exploring even more Amazonian waters in beautiful Guyana.

 Apart from local subsistence fishing, these wild river systems have areas that have rarely seen a rod or line.
-These beautiful rivers run through virgin rainforest, cascading over huge rocks and boulders, creating deep pools and runs for Giant Cats and many other predatory species of fish to be caught on baits, lures and flies.
+This beautiful river runs through virgin rainforest, cascading over huge rocks and boulders, creating deep pools and runs for Giant Cats and many other predatory species of fish to be caught on baits, lures and flies.

-12 nights with two nights at hotel/guesthouse on 1st day of arrival and night of return from jungle, return flights GT/jungle airstrip/GT, 10 nights at camp with nine full days guided fishing, daily laundry, local transfers, all meals, water, soft drinks and ice cold beer.
+Transfers from CJIA or Ogle and two nights at Kanuku Suites with Continental breakfast (one night on arrival and one night at end of trip), return flights Ogle/airstrip/Ogle, eight nights at camp with seven full days guided fishing, daily laundry, all meals, water, soft drinks and beer at camp.

-International airfares, tipping (suggested USD $150 - $200 per person to be divided between guides and camp staff), meals and drinks other than in camp, costs associated with medical advice and medications for your trip, lures, fishing tackle etc.
+International airfares, airport transfers or overnight hotel stays, tipping (we insist on USD $150 per person to be divided between all guides and camp staff), meals and drinks other than in camp and liquor or other drinks other than above, costs associated with medical advice and medications for your trip, lures, fishing tackle etc.